nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.
 If a non-boolean `napi_value` is passed in it returns `napi_boolean_expected`.

-This API returns C boolean primitive equivalent of the given JavaScript Boolea
+This API returns the C boolean primitive equivalent of the given JavaScript Boolean.

 #### *napi_get_value_double*
 <!-- YAML